JetBrains/kotlin-native/MULTIPLATFORM.md

 # Kotlin/Native in multiplatform projects

-*TODO: Some introduction*
+While Kotlin/Native could be used as the only Kotlin compiler in the project, it is pretty common to combine Kotlin/Native with other Kotlin backends, such as Kotlin/JVM (for JVM or Android targets) or Kotlin/JS (for web and Node.js applications).
+This document describes recommended approaches and the best practices for such scenarios.

+Kotlin as a language provides a notion of expect/actual declarations, and Gradle, as an official Kotlin build system augments it with the notion of multiplatform projects (aka MPP).
+Those two, combined together, provide a flexible standartized [mechanism of mutliplatform development](https://kotlinlang.org/docs/reference/multiplatform.html) across various Kotlin flavours.

+Code, common amongst multiple platforms can be placed in common modules, while platform-specific code could be placed into platform-specific modules, and expect/actual declarations can bind them together in developer-friendly way.

+One can find a step-by-step tutorial of creating a Kotlin multiplatform application for Android and iOS.

 ## Creating multiplatform Android/iOS application with Kotlin

-*TODO: High-level application structure: what code is common (data, logic) and what code is platform (io, ui, network).
-What languages are used in what parts of the project.*

-*TODO: link to the calculator project*

-*TODO: link to the multiplatform description*

-### 1. Preparing a workspace
+To create MPP application one has start with clear understanding which parts of an application is common for a different targets, and which ones are specific, and organize module structure accordingly.
+For shared Kotlin code the common ground consist of the Kotlin's standard library, which does include basic data structures and computational primitives, along with expect classes with platform-specific implementation.
+Most frequently, such code consists of GUI, input-output, cryptography and other APIs, available on the particular platform.

-Our multiplatform application will include three parts:
+In this tutorial, the multiplatform application will include three parts:

- * An **Android application** represented by a separate Android Studio project.
+ * An **Android application** represented by a separate Android Studio project written in pure Kotlin
- * An **iOS application** represented by a separate XCode project.
+ * An **iOS application** represented by a separate XCode project, written in Swift and using Kotlin
  * A **multiplatform library** represented by a separate Gradle-build and containing a business logic of the application.
-   This library can contain both platform-dependent and platform-independent code and is compiled into a `jar`-library for Android and in a framework for iOS.
+   This library can contain both platform-dependent and platform-independent code and is compiled into a `jar`-library for Android and in a `Framework` for iOS.

 In its turn, the multiplatform library will include three subprojects: